Certora/Documentation/docs/user-guide/timeouts/timeouts-theory.md

 according to the theories used by the formula.
 The problem of solving propositional formulas (aka SAT) is famously NP-complete.
-In practice this means that there are classes of propositional formulas for which all known SAT solvers show exponential runtime behavior.
-Exponential runtime is usually equated with intractability ("we have an algorithm, but it's impractical because it runs too long").
+In practice this means that there are classes of propositional formulas for which all known SAT solvers show exponential run-time behavior.
+Exponential running time is usually equated with intractability ("we have an algorithm, but it's impractical because it runs too long").
 Most of the theories involved are at least NP-complete, already in their conjunctive fragments (which SMT theory solvers use).
 Nonlinear integer arithmetic stands out in that it is undecidable.